About

 • Fall NHS Inductions

-On September 25, following students were inducted into the Concordia Prep Chapter of the National Honor Society.
+On September 25, the following students were inducted into the Concordia Prep Chapter of the National Honor Society.
 These students have demonstrated excellence in the areas of scholarship, service, leadership, and character.
-Front Row From Left: Amalia Makrodimitris, Mina Mitcheltree, Morgan Smith, Jayda Morgan, Mia Saraceno, Alissa Bryttan Coulter, Sophia Paxton, Molly Holler, and Nina Porter.
+Front Row: Amalia Makrodimitris, Mina Mitcheltree, Morgan Smith, Jayda Morgan, Mia Saraceno, Alissa Bryttan Coulter, Sophia Paxton, Molly Holler, and Nina Porter.
 Back Row: Gabriel Greason, Janae Prettyman, Noah Hauf, Ethan Smelcer, Caleb Contreras, Amaylia Parraz, and Tiegan Goff.

 • Sunrise Service